Winooski River Corridor | Tier II

-VMN in the Mad River Valley starting in May, 2025 is now full.
+VMN Tier II in the Winooski River Corridor from Burlington to Montpelier starting in May, 2026 is seeking applications.
 This program was open to new participants and also graduates of a Tier I program.
-The deadline to apply was March 15.
+The deadline to apply was March 1: Application for the Lower Winooski River Corridor VMN Tier II Program

 FIELD DAY DATES:

-Sunday September 14 (or 21): VMN Conservation Field Day
+Sunday September 13: VMN Conservation Field Day and VMN 10th Birthday Party

 Meet your Program Coordinator